containers/podman/docs/source/markdown/podman-manifest-push.1.md

 **--tls-verify**

-Require HTTPS and verify certificates when talking to container registries (defaults to true) (Not available for remote commands)
+Require HTTPS and verify certificates when talking to container registries. (defaults to true)

 ## EXAMPLE